-LensKey is a Lenslok™ decoder for Windows 95 or later.
+LensKey is a Lenslok™ decoder for Windows.
 It emulates the function of the plastic lens, unscrambling an on-screen pattern to reveal a 2 character security code.

 The zipfile includes the source code and Visual Studio 6 project files.